 Recreational fishing

 All jurisdictions have controls in place to manage the recreational take of sharks.
-A summary of these controls can be found in .
+A summary of these controls can be found in Table 9.

 Some form of recreational fishing licence is required in all jurisdictions except the Northern Territory.
 However, in some jurisdictions these licences are only required for specific activities (for example, Western Australia’s recreational fishing from boat licence) and some licences may have little bearing on the management of sharks (for example, the Queensland Stocked Impoundment Permit Scheme).